California Mortgage

 Santa Barbara Home Loans

-Coastal properties in Santa Barbara show minor increases for home values in 2006.
+Coastal properties in Santa Barbara indicate that home sales have been flat in 2012.

 Santa Cruz Home Loans

-Coastal properties in Santa Cruz show a slight decrease for property values in 2006.
+Coastal properties in Santa Cruz show a slight rise for property values this year.

 Ventura Home Loans

-Home values in Oxnard and Ventura have been all over the map in 2006.
+Home values in Oxnard and Ventura have been all over the map this year.

 Because the home value trend appears to be declining in many parts of California, we recommend refinancing any adjustable rate mortgage to a fixed rate loan, and if you are considering a second mortgage or line of credit, now is a good time to get your cash while you have some equity.